seregazhuk/seregazhuk.github.io_old/_posts/2019-04-20-restful-api-with-reactphp-basic-auth.md

 Authorization: Basic cm9vdDpzZWNyZXQ=
 {% endhighlight %}

-To enable Basic HTTP Authentication in ReactPHP HTTP server we can use a [PSR-15 middleware](https://github.com/middlewares/http-authentication#basicauthentication){:target="_blank"} for it.
+To enable Basic HTTP Authentication in ReactPHP HTTP server we can use a [PSR-15 middleware](https://github.com/middlewares/http-authentication#basicauthentication){:target="_blank"} for it:

-Install it:

 {% highlight bash %}
 $ composer require middlewares/http-authentication
 {% endhighlight %}

 This middleware requires any [PSR-7 HTTP library](https://github.com/middlewares/awesome-psr15-middlewares#psr-7-implementations){:target="_blank"}.
-Let's can use [Guzzle implementation](https://github.com/guzzle/psr7):
+For example, we can use [Guzzle implementation](https://github.com/guzzle/psr7):

 {% highlight bash %}
 $ composer require guzzlehttp/psr7
 {% endhighlight %}

-But it still not enough.
-In ReactPHP we can't use plain PSR-15 middleware with ReactPHP server, instead, we should use [PSR15Middleware adapter](https://github.com/friends-of-reactphp/http-middleware-psr15-adapter){:target="_blank}:
+But still, it is not enough.
+We can't use plain PSR-15 middleware with ReactPHP server, instead, we should use [PSR15Middleware adapter](https://github.com/friends-of-reactphp/http-middleware-psr15-adapter){:target="_blank}:

 {% highlight bash %}
 $ composer require for/http-middleware-psr15-adapter
 {% endhighlight %}

 Now, we are ready to make our RESTful API secure.
-Instantiate PSR-15 `BasicAuthentication` middleware and provide credentials:
+Instantiate a PSR-15 `BasicAuthentication` middleware and provide credentials:

 {% highlight php %}
 <?php